lubeda/EspHoMaTriXv2/README.md

     id: breaking202371
 ```

-You have also to copy the file 1pixel.gif from the install folder to the esphome directory with your yaml.
+You have also to copy the file 1pixel.gif from the **install**ation folder to the esphome directory with your YAML.

-Also there might be [breaking changes](#breaking-changes) due to a redesign of EspHoMaTriXv2.
+Also, there might be [breaking changes](#breaking-changes) due to a redesign of EspHoMaTriXv2.

 ### Concept